FAQ - Frequently Asked Patient Questions

 BUPA and its subsidiaries which include HBA, Mutual Community and MBF have for a long time referred to practitioners who have agreed to their fee structure of remuneration as 'preferred providers'.
 This is misleading, as the term appears to confer some special skills, knowledge, expertise to these 'preferred providers' which in most cases isn't so.
 In fact, with practitioners agreeing to a lesser form of remuneration they are not only undermining the value of their treatment, they are also potentially involved in price fixing and collusion, which probably could be seen as an anti-competitive act which, may come under the auspices of the ACCC.
 Each individual practice has different operating costs and should be allowed to charge accordingly.
 Additionally, the health fund rebate is based on 20 minute consultations, which, in a practice like ours, with 40 minute consults, makes the entering into an agreement, an impossible one.
 Never-the-less, it should be noted, just because we aren't 'preferred providers' doesn't mean that you won't get a rebate on our services.
 In fact, these health funds rebate anywhere from $22.- up to $112.- for our services.
 You should contact your health fund directly to ascertain your precise level of cover.

-Cost : Initial consultations with Martin $135.00, whereas with Jo it is $125.00; with follow-up appointments costing $95.00.
+Cost : Initial consultations with Martin and Sharna are $135.00; with follow-up appointments costing $99.00.
 All standard consultation times are approximately 40 minutes.
-Seniors and Full-Time students receive a very generous discount.
-If you are a member of a health fund you can claim your rebate immediately using our ISoft - IBA Health rebate system.
+Seniors, Unemployed and Full-Time students receive a very generous discount.
+If you are a member of a health fund you can claim your rebate immediately using our ISoft - IBA Healthpoint rebate system.
 Rebates will vary depending on your health fund and level of coverage.
-If you have an Enhanced Primary Health Care referral from your GP you will be eligible for a medicare rebate, which we can process at the time of consultation.
+If you have an Enhanced Primary Care (EPC) referral from your GP you will be eligible for a medicare rebate, which we can process at the time of consultation.

 OUR PHYSIOTHERAPISTS HAVE HIGHLY REGARDED POST-GRADUATE QUALIFICATIONS